edurant/edurant.github.io/advising/msml.md

 Please contact MSML program director [Dr. Durant][Dr. Durant] with any questions.

 # Dual Enrollment with Bachelor's Degree
-The MS can be taken as a 5-year early entry dual enrollment program with many MSOE undergraduate degrees including all EECS undergraduate degrees (BME, CE, CS, EE, and SE), AE, and CVE.
+The MS can be taken as a 5-year early entry dual enrollment program with many MSOE undergraduate degrees including all CSSE (CS and SE) and ECBE (BME, CE, and EE) undergraduate degrees, and AE and CVE.
 Students [must apply][MSML early entry application] while they have junior standing, but should let their advisor know of their intent as early as possible.

 * One or more summer courses are usually required.
 * BMEs entering in F23 or later should choose the “AI Focus” option.
-* All EECS undergraduate majors allow their free and program elective requirements to be met by MSML courses.
-Check with your advisor if not in EECS.
+* All CSSE and ECBE undergraduate majors allow their free and program elective requirements to be met by MSML courses.
+Check with your advisor if not in one of these departments.
   * MSOE allows a maximum of 16 credits of graduate courses (i.e., 4 MSML courses) to be taken before the BS degree is conferred.
   * MSML courses *meeting an undergraduate requirement* count toward full-time undergraduate enrollment.
   * Normal undergraduate tuition applies prior to completing the undergraduate degree requirements.